-When you're travelling while potty training, Popsugar recommends that you keep up any reward system that you’ve been using at home.
+When you're travelling while potty training, you may want to you keep up any reward system that you’ve been with you.
 It’s enough that you’ve taken your toddler from their usual environment (and bathrooms).
 Make sure you continue to incorporate rewards if they’ve been working.
 One mom from the blog recommends taking a sticker pad with you and adding stickers every time your toddler uses the potty.

 Instead of using pull-ups, which can set your child back or make them think you don't trust them, use your PeapodMat for longer airplane or car rides and while they're sleeping or napping.
 The PeapodMat will protect seats and beds from urine while encouraging your child to wear big kid underwear.

 "If you use a pull-up, you're sending the message that they really can't do it," Dr. Maureen Healy, author of The Emotionally Happy Child, explains.
 "It just confuses them."

 When you're travelling with potty training toddlers, you may encounter some resistance.
 Still, as long as you make sure you're well prepared, bring an extra set of clothing, encourage them to use the bathroom before leaving locations, and have the right attitude, your vacation should be a success!